kserve/kserve/docs/samples/README.md

 KFServing provides a simple Kubernetes CRD to allow deploying trained models onto model servers such as [TFServing](https://www.tensorflow.org/tfx/guide/serving), [ONNXRuntime](https://github.com/microsoft/onnxruntime), [Triton Inference Server](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs), [KFServer](https://github.com/kubeflow/kfserving/tree/master/python/kfserving).
 These model servers are also exposing a standardized API for both REST and gRPC.
 You can also choose to build your own model server for more complex use cases, and
-KFServing provides basic API primitives to allow you easily build custom model server, you can use other tools like [BentoML](https://docs.bentoml.org/en/latest) to build your custom model serve image.
+KFServing provides basic API primitives to allow you to easily build custom model servers.
+Additionally, you can use other tools like [BentoML](https://docs.bentoml.org/en/latest) to build your custom model serve image.
 After models are deployed onto model servers with KFServing, you get all the following serverless features provided by KFServing
 - Scale to and from Zero
 - Request based Autoscaling on CPU/GPU